paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-115-child-development-associate-scholarship-assistance-program.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in text, is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XX of the Social Security Act is classified principally to subchapter XX (§ 1397 et seq.) of chapter 7 of this title.
+620. Title XX of the Social Security Act is classified principally to subchapter XX (§ 1397 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.

 #### Effective Date
 Section effective Oct.
 1, 1986, see section 1001 of Pub.
 L. 99–425, set out as an Effective Date of 1986 Amendment note under [section 8621 of this title](./chapter-094-low-income-energy-assistance.md#section-8621).